earthsteading/Commercial-Buildings/concrete.md

  - [ ] When making concrete, the cement paste (cement+water) absorbs hydration which creates an exothermic chemical reaction which binds the cement to the aggregate (metamorphic quartz, igneous basalt, sedimentary sand(stone) and/or artificial inorganics like crushed brick, scoria, washed river gravel and recycled concrete).
 1% too much water weakens the chemical bonds to the aggregate.
  - [ ] Aggregate is gravimetrically weighed (batched) and must be accurately mixed with concrete within a 2% tolerance.
  - [ ] Cement compressive strength is graded based on ratio of water to cement, i.e. Class A cement has 0.5 water/cement ratio which results in a compressive strength of 18.5MPa in 7 days and 30MPa in 28 days.
  - [ ] Ratios of <cement:sand:stone> to <water> determine the compressive strength ergo construction use, e.g. a mix of <1xCement + 1xSand + 2xStone> would be weighed and then 2/5th water by weight added, resulting in a compressive strength of 40MPa (after 28 days curing), which can be used for heavy duty floor surfacing and pre-stressed concrete.
+Different ratios of ingredients result in different construction uses, e.g. high strength structural concrete, footing concrete, lean mix road concrete, mass wall concrete, blinding concrete, etc.

+ ## Concrete construction
+  - [ ] Concrete layers should be placed in horizontal layers, less than 600mm deep and vibrated/worked to release air and compact into corners of the formwork.
+Each layer below should be soft enough to chemically bind to the layer below.
+If concrete contains 10% of air voids it is half the strength it could be
+  - [ ] Curing concrete is hardened by silicate gels reacting to hydration which causes exothermic heat in three stages: (a) plastic (workability), (b) setting (cohesiveness), (c) hardening (strength+durability).